 At the seventeenth session of the WMO Commission for Climatology (CCl-17, 2018), it was decided that the group activities of ETCCDI would discontinue.
 The CCl Expert Team on Sector-specific Climate Indices (ET-SCI) would be responsible for operational aspects of enhancing software tool for sector-specific climate indices.

 The WCRP Grand Challenge on Weather and Climate Extremes has integrated much of the research aspects of ETCCDI, global dataset development and detection and attribution.
 Particular emphasis is being made to ensure contributions to the development of extremes-related climate services.

-The joint CCl/WCRP/JCOMM Expert Team on Climate Change Detection and Indices (ETCCDI) has a mandate to address the need for the objective measurement and characterization of climate variability and change.
+The joint CCl/WCRP/JCOMM Expert Team on Climate Change Detection and Indices (ETCCDI) has the mandate to address the need for the objective measurement and characterization of climate variability and change.
 The team provides international coordination and collaboration on climate change detection and the indices relevant to climate change detection, and encourages the comparison of modelled data and observations.